-Huajing Xiu Maske, Ph.D., is the executive director of the University of Kentucky Confucius Institute (UKCI) and the director of the UK Office of China Initiatives (OCI).
+Huajing Xiu Maske, Ph.D., is the executive of the UK Office of China Initiatives (OCI) and former executive director for the UK Confucius Institute.
 She is also an associate professor in the UK College of Education, is a visiting professor at China’s Jilin University and at the University of International Business and Economics in Beijing, and is a member of the Expert Panel of International Chinese Language Teaching Materials.

 Huajing received her doctorate in Chinese Art History from Oxford University, England, her master's in International Cultural Exchange from Peking University, and her bachelor's in English Literature from the University of International Relations, Beijing, China.